Raku/raku.org/README.md

     these frameworks provide, instead of rolling out something custom.

   * We use [SASS](http://sass-lang.com/) in `style.scss` to generate
     `style.css`.
-You can do that by running
+You can do that by running `sass style.scss:style.css` inside the `source` directory (add `--watch` flag to make it watch for changes and re-generate the CSS file).
-    `sass --watch style.scss:style.css`.
 CSS is still valid SASS; if you don't know SASS, just write plain CSS.
 If you cannot run `sass`, please add your changes to `style.css` and ping @zoffixznet to add your styles to `style.scss`.